Hefaistos68/MoreDateTime/README.md

 Just install the NuGet package and you are ready to go!
 It's mostly built upon common sense when using Date and Time objects in .NET.

+### Dependencies

+For Holiday calculations we use the [Nager.Date](https://github.com/nager/nager.date) library, but you need to bring your own license key.
+Optionally you can use your own provider through the `IHolidayProvider` interface.

+Call `DateTimeExtensions.SetHolidayProvider()` to set your own provider.
+If you do not set a provider, the `NagerHolidayProvider` will be used, but you need to provide a valid license key.

 ### Examples